 The Advantages of Using Stainless Steel

-Probably the biggest disadvantage to working with stainless steel is its high upfront cost.
-But given how long it will last, that cost is spread out over a longer lifespan than other comparable materials and actually makes stainless steel the more economical choice in the long-run.
-Here are the other advantages to choosing stainless steel:
+Probably the biggest advantage to working with stainless steel is its value.
+Though it has a high upfront cost, that cost is spread out over a longer lifespan than other comparable materials.
+This makes stainless steel a more economical choice in the long run.
+As of January 2019, the cost per pound for a stainless steel sheet 304 2B is $1.38; the cost per pound of 430 sheet is $1.03.
+Other advantages to choosing stainless steel are:

-Corrosion Resistant: This is one of the reasons that stainless steel is such a great value over the long-term.
+It is durable.
+Stainless is especially durable because it has anti-corrosive properties, and will not succumb to rust or the exposure to pollutants.
 The percentage of chromium determines how resistant the steel is to corrosive environments.
 Lower percentages will work well in wet environments while higher percentages are required for acidic or alkaline environments.

-100% Recyclable: As much as 50% of stainless steel production in the U.S. uses recycled metal materials.
+It is 100% recyclable.
+As much as 50% of stainless steel production in the U.S. uses recycled metal materials.
+Recycled steel uses less energy to refine, purify, and shape components.
+The strength of the steel is not compromised when it is recycled.

-Heat Resistant: Stainless Steel’s resistance to high temperatures makes it a popular choice for various heat exchangers, boilers, valves, and other applications where high levels of heat are present.
+It is heat resistant.
+Stainless steel’s resistance to high temperatures makes it a popular choice for various heat exchangers, boilers, valves, and other applications where high levels of heat are present.

-Aesthetically Pleasing: There’s a reason that many household appliances feature stainless steel as it makes a visually pleasing addition to any space.
+It is aesthetically pleasing.
+There’s a reason that many household appliances feature stainless steel, as it makes a visually-pleasing addition to any space.